What is Multiple Sclerosis?

 – Gait impairment

 – Loss of bladder control

 More commonly a patient who suffers from multiple sclerosis may experience motor weakness.
-Motor weakness is usually associated with upper motor neuron signs such mild spasticity, hyperreflexia and pathologic signs.
-In between when the symptoms occur the patient may experience neurological stability, often with no symptoms this is known as the relapsing-remitting phase (RRMS).
-10 – 20 years after the first occurrence of the symptoms RRMS may progress to SPMS, which results in an insidious worsening of function and neurologic disability.
+Motor weakness usually associates with upper motor neuron signs such as mild spasticity, hyperreflexia, and pathologic signs.
+In between when the symptoms occur the patient may experience neurological stability, often with no symptoms; the relapsing-remitting phase (RRMS).
+As a result, 10 – 20 years after the first occurrence of the symptoms RRMS may progress to SPMS, which results in an insidious worsening of function and neurologic disability.

 As MS progresses further the signs first observed may worsen and new presentations may occur.
-In the recent criteria provided by McDonald it states that an earlier diagnosis of MS from MRIs can be gathered.
-However, despite the advanced technology we have today, clinical evaluation and a careful evaluation of the differential diagnosis prove to be the best method to diagnose MS. Although there are no set clinical presentations or diagnostic tests that can help distinguish specifically for MS; many orthopedic tests, observed appearances and other neurological tests can be performed that can help narrow down the possibility of MS.
+The recent criteria, provided by McDonald, states that MRIs can enable earlier diagnosis of MS. However, despite the advanced technology we have today, clinical evaluation of the differential diagnosis proves to be the best method to diagnose MS. In addition, many orthopedic tests, observed appearances, and other neurological tests can help narrow down the possibility of MS.

-An integrative care with multidisciplinary health care professions is the way to approach care of multiple sclerosis.
-There is no, one care that can help benefit a patient with multiple sclerosis.
-However a care that can help in the reduction of the number of attacks, the severity, addressing the adverse effects on daily living and how the disease affects the psychosocial aspects of the patient is the best management scheme possible.
+Integrative care with multidisciplinary health care professions is the way to approach the care of multiple sclerosis.
+There is no care that can help benefit a patient with multiple sclerosis.
+However, care that can help in the reduction of the number of attacks, the severity, addressing the adverse effects on daily living, and how the disease affects the psychosocial aspects of the patient is the best management scheme possible.